 There are also legal implications for some UK accounts, relating in particular to exemptions currently available to pan-EU groups.
 Further details about the changes to UK company law can be found on the FRC’s pages:

 Many practices will have clients that trade between the UK and the EU-27 or the rest of the world.
-HMRC has issued instructions to these businesses to prepare for new trading conditions a no-deal Brexit.
+HMRC has issued guidance on how the UK border will operate from 1 January 2021.
 HMRC estimates that there are 240,000 UK businesses that trade only with the EU, they would will now all need to comply with customs formalities, unless they trade only between Northern Ireland and Ireland in the event of no deal.

-Further details on what these businesses have been asked to do are set out in the customs section of our Brexit checklist.
+Further details on customs procedures are set out in the customs section of our Brexit checklist.

 A range of government guidance has been provided by both the UK government and the European Commission for entities that trade between the UK and the EU-27.
-Our guide government guidance helps navigate the various publications.
 In particular you might find useful:

 Businesses can sign up to further Brexit notifications from HMRC.